thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

   * If no version is provided the plugin is free to install the more appropriate version.
 * An optional file path can be provided.
-  * When the device administrator provides an url, the sm-agent downloads the module on the device, then invoke the install command with a path to that file.
+  * When the device administrator provides an url, the sm-agent downloads the software module on the device, then invoke the install command with a path to that file.
-  * The plugin must extract the module to be install from the file.
+  * The plugin must extract the software module to be install from the file.
-  * If no file is provided, the plugin has to derive the appropriate location from its repository and to download the module accordingly.
+  * If no file is provided, the plugin has to derive the appropriate location from its repository and to download the software module accordingly.
-* The command installs the requested module and any dependencies that might be required.
+* The command installs the requested software module and any dependencies that might be required.
   * It is up to the plugin to define if this command triggers an installation or an upgrade.
     It depends on the presence of a previous version on the device and of the ability of the package manager to deal with concurrent versions for a module.